vatlab/sos/doc/implementation.md

 the step will only be started with the completion of the previous step, and will block the execution of the workflow until it is completed.
 For a SoS script to be executely safely in parallel mode, you should

-1. Use option `no_input` if the step does not rely on any input. (e.g. action `download`)
-2. Use option `nonconcurrent` if the looped actions cannot be executed in parallel.
+* Use option `nonconcurrent` if the looped actions cannot be executed in parallel.
-4. Specify `input` and `depends` files for each step so that they would not be executed without needed input or dependent files.
+* Specify `input` and `depends` files for each step so that they would not be executed without needed input or dependent files.
-5. Specify `output` files so that SoS knows what files to expect from a step and wait for the completion of the step if necessary.
+* Specify `output` files so that SoS knows what files to expect from a step and wait for the completion of the step if necessary.

 Failure to specify these options correctly will make your script executed in sequential mode, or